 Note that there are no face-to-face meetings for this course and that the course runs approximately 2 weeks.
 You must have consistent access to the internet for the duration of the course and be willing/able to log in and participate on a daily basis and commit a total of about 14 hours.

-D2L Essentials is a self-paced online course designed to help faculty
+D2L Essentials is a separate, self-paced online course designed to help faculty

 become familiar with the most commonly used features of Desire2Learn, DePaul's